Coronavirus digest: Biden to put together pandemic task force | DW | 08.11.2020

 Previously Biden has revealed a plan to invoke a nationwide mask mandate and rapidly roll out free COVID-19 testing as well as reversing Trump's decision to withdraw the country from the World Health Organization.

 Biden's announcement came as theUS saw saw its fourth consecutive day of record number of new cases, recording 130,138 on Saturday as the nation's death toll surpassed 237,000.
-Texas also became the first state to surpass one million cases.
+Texas also became the first state to surpass one million cases — only nine countries worldwide have more cases than the southern state.
+The number of cases in the most populous state, California, lies just below the one million mark.

 Portugal will bring a night-time curfew into effect from Monday across large parts of the country.
 People will also have to stay at home from 1 p.m. at the weekend.
 Prime Minister Antonio Costa announced the new measures after a special cabinet meeting on Saturday.